 Change All the Locks In Your New Home

 You must have heard of stories of people breaking into the homes of others, without actually breaking in.
 There are several stories like that, and you should avoid it.
-The best thing for you to do is to make sure you collect all the keys from the previous person who lived in the house, or you can also ask you, seller, to provide you with the keys to all the rooms, including the spare keys.
+The best thing for you to do is to make sure you collect all the keys from the previous person who lived in the house, or you can also ask your, seller, to provide you with the keys to all the rooms, including the spare keys.
 Do not be so carried away by the fact that you have gotten a new home that you leave out this very important step.

-Collecting the keys is never enough; you also need to make sure you change all the lock.
+Collecting the keys is never enough; you also need to make sure you change all the locks.
 This way, you are sure of your privacy, and that you are not sharing your home with some stranger.
 Remember the tip that speaks about knowing your home?
 During that process, you should also be able to spot areas in your home that might need more light or motion sensors.
 All these things put in place will increase your safety.
 So if anything happens, you know you don’t have to blame the seller, you can call the police right away when you suspect any disturbing occurrence.

 According to research, a lot of people have died by being negligent of the fact that they need some basic things in their homes.
 The smoke alarms come in very handy in your home.
 They can help quench fire before it escalates into a bigger fire and burns you out.
 So as a rule of thumb, you need to take into cognizance whether or not you have smoke alarms.
 If you have, but it is broken, then you need to change it.
-If you do not have at all, you need to get an engineer that would help you install one for a better home.
+If you do not have one at all, you need to get an engineer that would help you install one for a better home.

 Apart from having the smoke alarm, you also need to get yourself a very good carbon dioxide detector.
 Smoke is made mostly of carbon dioxide, and these detectors will help you pick up the slightest sign of carbon monoxide, and this will trigger the system.
 Your safety is worth more than the amount you will spend trying to repair your home after fire damage.
 If you do not have any of these things, you need to consider them seriously.
 Imagine how it would feel to have memories of your items when they were in boxes alone.